simonliuanu/PeakNote/Personas_UserStory.md

 - Pain Points: Missing or incomplete meeting documentation can lead to regulatory issues

-- MeetingAssistant Value: Receives comprehensive meeting summaries directly in Outlook that can be easily archived for audit purposes and compliance documentation.
+- PeakNote Value: Receives comprehensive meeting summaries directly in Outlook that can be easily archived for audit purposes and compliance documentation.
 Ensures regulatory requirements by allowing a structured markdown preview before finalizing records.

 ---